theIvanR/SCAD/README.md

 ## What SCAD Does
 SCAD automatically searches for informative regions in the audio, estimates a stable inverse model from multiple candidate segments, and applies the learned correction to the full recording.

+## ⚡ Try It First (Web Demo vs MATLAB)
+A web demo is available which processes files entirely locally, however beware it is **SLOW**.

+👉

+For any large processing and big files use matlab code for a 10-100x speedup in performance

 ### Core pipeline
 1. **Multi-resolution segment selection** across the full signal
 2. **Conditioning-aware candidate ranking** to avoid weak or unstable windows